Exclusive distribution agreement (premium)

 - Effects of termination: surviving provisions upon termination; termination does not affect accrued rights.

-- Notices: contractual notices must be in writing; methods of sending contractual notices to first party; methods of sending contractual notices to second party; contact details for contractual notices; substitute contact details for notices; acknowledgement of notice by email; deemed receipt of contractual notices.
+- Notices: contractual notices must be in writing; methods of sending contractual notices; contact details for contractual notices; substitute contact details for notices; acknowledgement of notice by email; deemed receipt of contractual notices.

 - Assignment: assignment by first party; assignment by second party.